 Consumers are unaware of the dangers of unsafe emptying and treatment of their faeces, yet they are willing to pay for safe services after they are informed about the risks.
 Our behaviour change campaign focuses on government regulations, annual pit latrine emptying, and improved sanitation services - just one phone call away.

 The project started with a baseline study aimed to identify the current situation in Khulna, Kushtia and Jhenaidah.
-The results of this study laid a foundation for the FSM Programme.
+The results of this study laid a foundation for the Programme.

 1.1 Baseline study:

 People don’t know their pits need to be emptied regularly, and safe services are absent.

 The baseline study focused on five impact indicators;

 - hygienic use and maintenance of sanitation facilities,

 - safety of pit emptying and conveyance, and

 Data were collected from households in all three cities, and then segmented based on an asset-based wealth-ranking method (Bangladesh 2011 Wealth Index Questionnaire developed by a DHS programme).
 All the households depend on onsite sanitation system (septic tank or pit latrine).
 The results of the baseline study showed that both access to a sanitary toilet and handwashing with soap, directly improve with an increase in wealth.
 However, the necessity of safe pit latrine emptying, and the treatment and disposal of faecal sludge is unknown to the population.
 Below are the major findings of the Baseline Survey.